p-wegner/usermanagement/prd/multitenancy-keycloak.md

 ### 3.4 User Assignment: Modeling Membership and Scope

-- **Group Membership**: Users are assigned to groups that represent their customer, tenant, and functional area.
+- **Group Membership**: Users are assigned to groups that represent their customer and tenant.
 This determines their visibility and management scope in the UI and API.
-- **Role Assignment**: Users receive roles either directly or via group membership.
-Group membership can automatically assign roles to users, based on group-to-role mappings.
+- **Role Assignment**: Users receive permissions by being assigned roles (either directly or via group membership).
+Roles represent permissions in a uniform way.
 - **Subadmin Assignment**: Users who are members of an admin subgroup (e.g., `/IKEA/TenantA/usermanagement-admins`) are granted delegated admin rights for the parent group and all its descendants.

 **Example:**
-- A user in `/IKEA/TenantA/Logistics/logistics-admins` can manage users, groups, and permissions within `/IKEA/TenantA/Logistics` and its subgroups.
+- A user in `/IKEA/TenantA/usermanagement-admins` can manage users, groups, and permissions within `/IKEA/TenantA` and its subgroups.

 ### 3.5 Attributes: Modeling Metadata and Scoping